-Government pay rose up to 21% in the 2083/84 budget: the new scale and your real take-home
+Government pay rose by up to 21% in the 2083/84 budget: the new scale and your real take-home

 A friend in the civil service texted on budget night with a single line: "21% re, saaccai ho?"
 He had seen the headline scroll past on the news and wanted to know whether his Bhadra salary would actually be a fifth larger, or whether this was another announcement that evaporates by the time it reaches the payslip.